nanoframework/nf-tools/EspFirmwareFlasher/README.md

 --backup or -s for backup the entire flash into a bin file for later restore (e.g. --backup=LastKnownGood).
 The backup file will be created in the subdirectory "Backup" with the name %ChipType%_%ChipId%_%Filename%.bin (e.g. ESP32_0x12345678_LastKnownGood.bin).
 If this file already exists it will be overwritten!
 --backup_only or -o if present only the backup will be stored.
 Makes only senses if the --backup/-s option is also present.
 --restore or -r restore the entire flash from a backup file that's created with the --backup/-s parameter (e.g. --restore=LastKnownGood).
 The backup should be in the \"Backup\" subdirectory an should be named %ChipType%_%ChipId%_%Filename%.bin or %Filename%.bin
+--firmware_tag or -t if present the firmware with this tag (e.g. 0.1.0-preview.738) will be downloaded; if not present the latest version will be used.
+--application or -a for the application binary that runs on top of nanoFramework (e.g. --application=MyAwesomeApp.bin)
 ```
 If no arguments are delivered the tool asks for the serial port at the command line.
 Then it uses the baudrate 921600, the flash mode "dio" and the flash frequency "40m".
 You can set other default values via EspFirmwareFlasher.exe.config (application configuration) file.